 For those looking for other adventures in the surrounding area, Rock Run is considered by many to be the most beautiful creek in Pennsylvania and has its own waterfalls.
 There are also waterfalls on many of the surrounding creeks, including Hounds Run, Yellow Dog Run, Dutchmans Run, Rock Run, as well as Jacoby Hollow Run and Sand Run Falls which are a short drive away.

-Truthfully, I’ve been to many amazing waterfalls in Pennsylvania, but the hike up Miners Run has been one of my favorites.
+Truthfully, I’ve been to many amazing waterfalls in Pennsylvania, but the hike up Miners Run has been one of my favorite waterfall hikes.
 I can’t wait to visit this waterfall again and to explore more of the surrounding area.